f5devcentral/f5-digital-customer-engagement-center/modules/google/terraform/network/max/README.md

 # GCP maximum network

-This module will create three VPC networks in a single GCE [Region] that isolates public facing, private internal/services, and management traffic for a three-leg deployment.
+This module will create three [VPC networks](https://cloud.google.com/vpc/docs/vpc) in a single GCE [Region](https://cloud.google.com/compute/docs/regions-zones) that isolates public facing, private internal/services, and management traffic for a standard three-leg deployment.

 A NAT is included on `mgmt` network to allow BIG-IP and other resources to access internet.